Juhyung8371/AI-ML-CV-Projects/Generative AI/Fish Tank Doctor/readme.md

 1. User Consent and Anonymity:

     Explicit consent was obtained before any data collection began to ensure voluntary participation.
 All collected data is anonymized by removing any personally identifiable information from the dataset to preserve the subject's privacy.
-They were also informed about their right to retract their shared data at anytime.
+They were also informed about their right to retract their shared data anytime.

 2. Transparency and Accountability: